Rookout/docs/docs/workspaces-tagging.md

 ### Debug a specific instance

 In addition to Tags, you may filter using system configuration identified by the Rookout SDK.
-You may find the values for your deployments in the Rookout Application Instances page.
+You may find the values for your deployments in the Rookout App Instances page.

 hostname -   the host name of an application instance.
 For example: `hostname:demo-deployment`